DimitriBarronmore/luxtre/docs/writing_grammars.md

 # Custom Grammars
 A cool feature of Luxtre is the ability to define and combine custom grammars which can transform the final output of a file.
 To understand exactly how to write a grammar we first need to understand exactly how Luxtre processes code before it reaches the parser.

-> Note: These features are subject to change in future versions and forward-compatibility is not guaranteed.
-If you intend to make your own grammars at this time, be prepared for them to not work in newer releases.
+> Note: Luxtre's compilation step is more than a little rickshaw and these features are EXTREMELY likely to change with further development.
+Forward-compatibility is not only not guaranteed, it should not be expected at this time.
+If you intend to make your own grammars in the current version, be prepared for them to not work in newer releases.

 ## Tokenization
 After the pre-processor runs, the resulting code is converted into a series of the following basic terminal tokens: